NimroddeWit/MGCalibrator/README.md

-# Absolutifier
+# MGCalibrator

-Raw feature counts from metagenomic sequencing are not directly comparable across samples due to variations in sequencing depth and initial DNA input. `Absolutifier` addresses this by converting raw counts into **absolute abundances**.
+Raw feature counts from metagenomic sequencing are not directly comparable across samples due to variations in sequencing depth and initial DNA input. `MGCalibrator` addresses this by converting raw counts into **absolute abundances**.

-The tool works by calculating a sample-specific scaling factor based on the total DNA weight (concentration × volume) present *before* sequencing.
-This scaling factor is used to *absolutify* the raw counts, allowing for valid simulation of scale across samples.`Absolutifier` estimates uncertainty in these absolute abundances by adding a pseudocount to the observed counts and then drawing Monte Carlo samples from a Dirichlet distribution and provides a measure of error (95% confidence intervals for each feature).
+The tool works by calculating a sample-specific scaling factor based on the total DNA weight present *before* sequencing (in ng, as determined by, e.g., Qubit HS).
+This scaling factor is used to calibrate the raw counts, allowing for valid simulation of scale across samples.`MGCalibrator` estimates uncertainty in these absolute abundances by adding a pseudocount to the observed counts and then drawing Monte Carlo samples from a Dirichlet distribution and provides a measure of error (95% confidence intervals for each feature).

-`Absolutifier` works with any type of biological features: **taxa, genes, functional categories, etc.**
+`MGCalibrator` works with any type of biological features: **taxa, genes, functional categories, etc.**

 ---